CharadesAI/charadesai/BackendAPI.md

   - Errors:
     - 400 — Invalid/expired code or credential, or Google API error
     - 422 — Missing `code`/`credential` payload
-  - Use this endpoint for native apps or SPAs that already captured the Google credential and simply need to exchange it server-side without browser redirects.

-#### Password reset

-- POST /auth/password/forgot (or POST /auth/password/forgot if `API_DOMAIN` is set)

-  - Body: { email }
-  - Behavior: server will create a password reset token stored in `password_reset_tokens` (valid for ~2 hours) and email the frontend password-reset link to the user if the account exists.
-The response does not reveal whether the account exists.
-  - Success (200): { status: 'success', message: 'Password reset link sent if account exists' }

-- POST /auth/password/reset (or POST /auth/password/reset if `API_DOMAIN` is set)

-  - Body: { email, token, password_hash, password_hash_confirmation }
-  - Note: password_hash must be a 64-character SHA-256 hex hash of the new password
-  - Behavior: verifies the reset token, ensures it is not expired (2 hours), updates the user's password hash, deletes the token, and returns a new API token so the user is authenticated immediately.
-  - Success (200): { status: 'success', message: 'Password reset successfully', data: { user: {...}, token: '<plain-text-token>' } }

-#### Email verification

-- POST /auth/verify/send (or POST /auth/verify/send if `API_DOMAIN` is set)

-  - Body: { email } or (authenticated) send to current user
-  - Behavior: **Resend verification email** for users who missed or lost the original email sent during registration.
-Creates/updates an email verification token stored in `email_verification_tokens` and sends a verification email.
-For security, the response does not reveal whether the email exists if unregistered.
-  - Success (200): { status: 'success', message: 'Verification email sent' } or 'Email already verified' if already verified

-- GET /auth/verify/{token} (or GET /auth/verify/{token} if `API_DOMAIN` is set)

-  - Behavior: verifies the token, sets `email_verified_at` for the user, deletes the token, and either returns JSON (API clients) or redirects the browser to `${FRONTEND_URL}/auth/verified`.
-  - Success (200 or 302): JSON { status: 'success', message: 'Email verified', data: { user } } or 302 redirect to frontend verified page.

-### GitHub OAuth (browser redirect flow)
+#### GitHub OAuth (browser redirect flow)

+- GET /auth/github/redirect

-    -   GET /auth/github/redirect — Redirects the browser to GitHub's OAuth consent page (via Socialite).
+  - Redirects the browser to GitHub's OAuth consent page (via Socialite).
 If your SPA needs the URL to redirect itself, call this endpoint and read the Location header.

+- GET /auth/github/callback

-    -   GET /auth/github/callback — OAuth callback endpoint which handles the GitHub response and returns a token in JSON (for API clients) or redirects to `${FRONTEND_URL}/auth/complete?token=<token>` for browser flows.
+  - OAuth callback endpoint which handles the GitHub response and redirects to `${FRONTEND_URL}/auth/complete?token=<token>` for browser flows or returns JSON for API flows.

 #### GitHub OAuth behavior

 Behavior is identical to Google OAuth flow but uses the `github` Socialite driver:

 - Creates the user if not present and saves `provider_name` = 'github' and `provider_id`.
 - If a user already exists with the same email, the code attaches `provider` fields to that existing user rather than creating a new one.
-    -   Returns JSON with `user` and `token` in API flows, and redirects with token in query param on browser flows.
+- Redirects with token in query param on browser flows, returns JSON with token for API flows.

-- POST /auth/github/token (API-only token exchange)
+- POST /auth/github/token

   - Body (JSON):
     - `code` (string) — authorization code returned by GitHub's OAuth authorize endpoint (required if `access_token` missing)